 NCHEC is governed by an eleven-person Board of Commissioners and two seven-person and one eleven person Division Boards.
 Each division board addresses one of the three activities noted in NCHEC’s mission: certification, professional development and professional preparation.
 All directors and commissioners are elected volunteers and are active credential holders with the exception of the public member who is appointed by the Board of Commissioners after a call for nominations.

 NCHEC understands the importance of impartiality in carrying out its certification activities, manages conflicts of interest and ensures the objectivity of its certification activities.
+NCHEC does not discriminate against any individual on the basis of race, ethnicity, religion, sex, gender identity, age, disability, sexual orientation, status as a veteran, or other legally protected status.

 Board of Commissioners